ajaygande/Task_5/README.md

    pip install pandas matplotlib seaborn
    ```

-3. Open `task_5.ipynb` in Jupyter Notebook or upload it to Google Colab.
+3. Open `Titanic_Data_Exploration_Python.ipynb` in Jupyter Notebook or upload it to Google Colab.

 4. Run the notebook to explore the data and generate visualizations.